 To simply explore the device capabilities discussed in this tutorial, you can use pre-compiled images we have prepared for you to upload.

 When you're ready to create custom ARTIK 030 applications, you'll use Simplicity Studio.
-You'll also need to license the IAR Embedded Workbench® ARM IDE tool to cross-compile the code on your development PC.
-Go to Custom A030 Applications for details.
+You'll also need to install a cross-compile toolchain to compile the code on your development PC.
+Go to the ARTIK 030 programming article for details.

 ARTIK 520, 530, 710, and 1020 applications.
 The EM3587 ZigBee/Thread radio on the ARTIK module works with the Linux main processor on the module as a network co-processor (NCP), connected by a simple serial interface.

 The NCP on the modules arrives with its "identity" pre-flashed as a ZigBee command processor.
 ZigBee application programs then run from the ARTIK main processor itself.
 The testing described in this article uses

 zigbee-cli utility programs, based on the ZigBee API supported by starting

 To create and run custom applications of your own, you'll use the API just like the

 -cli programs do.
 Network form and join operations are taken care of at your command, and you can easily turn lights on/off or dim them.
 The ZigBee API complements the ARTIK API, but one does not depend on installation of the other.